imhotepper/polymer_ing/_labs/Lab. 3. Creating Elements/_docs/Lab. Creating Elements.md

 Test the component in the browser.
 Buy products and check if the button is disabled when the stock runs out.

 ### Step 4.
-Add events to the product-details component
+Add events to the product-detail component
-Open the file 'product/product-details.html' and add two events to the product-detail
+Open the file 'product/product-detail.html' and add two events to the product-detail
 component:
 - Add an event that gets fired when the item is bought.
 Name this event `bought`.